-Pianists come together, under Heli’s expert guidance, to work on pieces from a repertoire list in a supportive atmosphere with an emphasis on interpretation.
+Pianists come together, under Heli’s expert guidance, to work on pieces from a repertoire list (they can also bring own choice music) in a supportive atmosphere with an emphasis on interpretation.

 What is the course about?